Plankton phenomenon lights up bay

 Video

-Bioluminescent algae in Jervis Bay, Australia was captured on camera by photographer Jordan Robins.
+Bioluminescent algae in Jervis Bay, Australia glows in a captivating night time display.

-The phenomenon is seen at night time and only happens when the water is disturbed.

 -